Check if an argument has valid type, and if not, generate an error message.

 Optional.
 A single character which gives a detailed

-description of the error. glue::glue()
+description of the error. glue::glue() syntax can be used, see

 "Examples" section.
 By default, this is generated automatically.